chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 stopCluster(cl)
 ```

-We can then assign the model names to the model formulas, which helps us more immediately understand the output from the model comparison process that comes next.
+We can then assign the model names to the model formulas, which helps us more immediately interpret the output from the model comparison process that comes next.

 ```r
 for (i in 1:256) {